 Trained service animals are permitted on the campus, but no other pets or animals of any kind are permitted on the campus or in Residence Hall apartments.
+Service animals must be registered with Disability Servies prior to entering campus.

 Possession of Weapons, Firearms, Fireworks, Explosives